The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 John Major Shirley (Standing 3rd from left)

-married Emroy Elizabeth Barron Feb 17, 1870
+married Emroy Elizabeth Barron on Feb 17, 1870.
+She died in 1893.

-A. Barron SHIRLEY b at Andover Dec 14 1870 d in Franklin Falls July 1 1906 - married Hattibel Smith.
+5(i).
+Barron Shirley born at Andover Dec 14 1870.
+He died in Franklin Falls July 1 1906 -

 Barron Shirley - son of Hon.
 John M. Shirley studied at Proctor Academy and graduated at Dartmouth College in 1892. he graduated at the Law School of Boston University and for a short time practised his profession at Chattanooga Tenn.
 He returned to Andover, where he resumed practice and was elected to the legislature in 1897.
 He moved to Franklin in 1898 and began practice in the office of Hon E.B.S.
 Sanborn where he continued until Mr Sanborn's death. he was the city solicitor for Franklin in 1904 and representative from ward 2 in the legislature of 1905.
 Mr Shirley was an active and zealous member of the Democratic party and an effective campaign speaker.
 He was prominent in Masonic circles and at the time of his death was high priest of St Omer Chapter of the Royal Arch Masons at Franklin.
 He married March 5 1894 Hattibel Smith of Andover who with three children survives him.
 Mr Shirley died suddenly at Franklin July 1 1906.

-1. Elizabeth SHIRLEY b Chattanooga Tenn April 13 1895
+6(i).
+Elizabeth Shirley born Chattanooga Tenn April 13 1895

-B. Caroline Emroy SHIRLEY b at Andover July 16 1872; m____
+5(ii).
+Caroline Emroy Shirley born at Andover July 16 1872; m____

-C. Preston SHIRLEY b at Andover Aug 10 1875; Mr Shirley d Aug 11 1905, about age 30.
+5(iii).
+Preston Shirley born at Andover Aug 10 1875; Mr Shirley d Aug 11 1905 at Boston Suffolk Co MA, about age 30.
+Buried Proctor Cemetery, Andover Merrimack Co NH

 married Minerva Ford on Sept 13 1904 dau of Azro and Marianne P. W. Ford; She was born Granville VT Sept 26 1879.

-E. Elizabeth "Betsy" SHIRLEY April 11, 1783 m.
-Caleb H. Gibson
+3(v).
+Elizabeth "Betsy" Shirley born April 11, 1783.
+She married Caleb H. Gibson

 He was a grocer in Boston; then a merchant and hotel keeper in New York City, being there during the yellow fever and cholera excitement of 1832, and having great success as a nurse of the sick, His own health (always feeble) finally gave way and he moved to Mattituck, Long Island, but rallied again; there he kept hotel until his death.